 A small, Dr. Seuss style stem protrudes from the middle of this flower.

-On that stem are small pom-pom protrusions that give it a whimsical sexiness.
+On that stem are small pom-pom protrusions that give it a whimsical allure.

 Once you’ve seen a hibiscus flower, you’ll never forget it.

-These tropical blooms have captured the hearts of all who see them.
+These tropical blooms have won the hearts of all who see them.

 There is so much myth and folklore around these gorgeous botanical creatures.

 It’s no surprise to see so many of them in tattoo designs.

 Did you recently stumble upon this beautiful bloom?